bhf/tensorflow-scikit-workflows/README.md

 Machine learning pipelines implemented using Tensorflow.

 `api` A simple FastAPI interface that exposes some API endpoints to demonstrate executing the workflows via REST.

-`notebooks`
-Examples of using the workflows from Jupyter notebook.